ankrutik/notes/aws/solutions_arch_cert/notes.md

 - CDN (content delivery network)
 - distributed servers
 - deliver webpages and other web content
+- caches with TTL
 - optimizes based on
   - geographic location of user
   - origin of webpage
   - content delivery server

+**Origins**:

+- S3 bucket,
+  - distributing files and caching them at edge
+  - enhanced security with Origin Access Identity (OAI)
+  - used as ingress to upload files
+- EC2 instance,
-**Origin**: S3 bucket, EC2 instance, Elastic load balancer, Route53
+- Elastic load balancer,
+- Route53

 **Edge location**: where content is cache; separate to an AWS region

 **Distribution**: CDN which is a collection of edge locations

 User's request is routed to nearest edge location.
 Content is cached at edge location till time-to-live.

+Geoprotection

 Distribution types: